 Carrye Daum, MD, Women's Health Care P.C.

 An OB/GYN physician with Women's Health Care P.C. shares her experience with infertility, not only as a provider, but a patient.
 With elective medical procedures on hold across the US, everyone is wondering "when will this be over," but infertility patients are wondering "when can we finally become parents?"

 At the end of April each year, we observe National Infertility Awareness Week.
-Often times, as a fertility specialist (reproductive endocrinologist), I am asked when people should consider fertility care and treatment, if referrals are necessary and what to expect.
-Below are my answers to a few of the most common questions I get with regard to fertility care and treatment.
+Often times, as a fertility specialist (reproductive endocrinologist), we are asked when people should consider fertility care and treatment, if referrals are necessary and what to expect.
+Below are answers to a few of the most common questions we get with regard to fertility care and treatment.